psychoinformatics-de/rdm-course/_episodes/03-remote-collaboration.md

 GIN where things will be stored.
 This can either be done via GIN's web interface, or, when you run DataLad version ``0.16`` or higher, via the `create-sibling-gin` command.
-Pick which ever route seems more attractive to you.
+Pick whichever route seems more attractive to you.

 #### Route 1: Create a repo via web interface